mattholy/mossy/README.md

 ## Using CDN

 You may want to use CDN to accelerate access.
 The frontend of Mossy is a SPA, so you can deploy it separately.
+But should you be aware of there is a CORS issue when you use a different domain for frontend and backend.

 Navigate to `frontend`, edit `.env.production`, set the correct `VITE_BASE_URL` to point to your backend server, load balancer or proxy.
 Then run `npm run build`.
 After that you can find everything you need in `frontend/dist`.